tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/foreword.rst

  - OpenXR Runtime: An implementation of the OpenXR standard.
  - VR Runtime: The software interfacing with your VR device.
 An OpenXR Runtime is a subset of a VR runtime.
  - Native Runtimes: The VR Runtime provided by your device drivers.
  - SteamVR: Valve's VR Runtime, shipped as a part of Steam.
-SteamVR, native to the Index, acts also as a non-native runtime to all other headsets
+SteamVR, native to the Index, acts also as a non-native runtime to other headsets

-OpenXR vs What you're used to
-*****************************
-Before moving on to the manual contents, I would like to note that OpenMW-VR uses the **OpenXR** API to access VR.

-Most VR games you've ever played use vendor-specific APIs, such as OpenVR (SteamVR), Oculus VR, WMR, etc. and not OpenXR.
-OpenXR is very new, with most vendors only releasing stable implementations this year (2021).
-This means that while playing OpenMW-VR you may see bugs originating from your VR runtime, that you don't see in other games.
-This will diminish in time as OpenXR runtimes mature.

-As an example, SteamVR's OpenXR runtime neglects to map some controls (thumbsticks and the menu button), rendering them inoperable.